 Seriously, even the frozen sweet potato fries were crispy.
 Anyone who’s baked the moisture bombs that are sweet potato fries knows that getting them to crisp up is a near miracle.

-Our main toaster oven (the Breville Smart Oven Pro) has three adjustable rack placements.
+Our countertop oven, the Breville Smart Oven Pro (BOV845BSS) has three adjustable rack placements.

 I like to use the bottom placement for delicate convection baking (like lemon olive oil cupcakes) and the middle placement when we’re going for a crispier texture.